 Biotechnology research is directed towards developing technology with both economic and environmental outcomes.
 The OECD have predicted that, by 2030, biotechnology will assume a major role in the global economy with the advances from research in the tertiary sector.

 - environmental biotechnology

 - plant biotechnology.

 - UC has New Zealand's top-ranked department for research in molecular, cellular and whole organism biology (the latest Tertiary Education Commission 2012 PBRF Assessment).

 Year 13 biology, statistics and chemistry is strongly recommended.
-However, students who have not completed Year 13 chemistry may find the Headstart summer preparatory course very useful.

 For certain disciplines, some knowledge of physics is helpful.